johnny-co/home-assistant-konnected-tutorial/README.md

 Specifically, the `manual` control panel automaton has:
   1. a defined collection of states: `disarmed`, `arming`, `armed_home`, `armed_away`, `pending`, `triggered`;
   2. customizable delays between one state and the other, and
-  3. user interface code that displays the panel in the dashboard and takes your input.
+  3. user interface (Card) code that displays the panel in the dashboard and takes your input.

 It is important to realize what the control panel does *not*: it does not include **triggers** and **responses**.
-You'll need to write those yourself:
+You'll need to write those yourself by creating automations:
   1. you will define what triggers will cause a transition from a state to another, except for the arm/disarm UI inputs.
 The most important among them will be what triggers the alarm;
   2. you will define the responses you want when the alarm enters or leaves certain states.
 They determines how Home Assistant reacts when the alarm triggers, is armed, is disarmed, become pending, etc.

 This tutorial covers triggers and responses in the next steps.
-In this step, you merely create the automaton.
-You do so by editing your `configuration.yaml` file.

 You might be surprised by my example creating not one but two panels: one for intrusion and for fire/CO (CO: carbon monoxide detection).

 I recommend two distinct panels because you want them to behave differently.
 Specifically, you may want to arm/disarm the home intrusion alarm automatically according to presence in the house, whereas fire/CO detection should always active (except for exceptional circumstances like maintenance or incident investigation).

+You do so by editing your `configuration.yaml` file.

 Here are the lines I added in my [configuration.yaml](configuration.yaml):